 The budget proposals are based on submissions that have been subject to scrutiny and approval within the functional bodies.
-Developing budget proposals have also been scrutinised by the Assembly's Budget and Performance Committee and throughout the process further information has been provided in response to the Committee's questions and recommendations.
+Developing budget proposals have also been scrutinised by the London Assembly's Budget and Performance Committee and throughout the process further information has been provided in response to the Committee's questions and recommendations.

-The Mayor's proposals were set out in the Budget Consultation Document that was circulated to London borough councils, the City of London Corporation, London Councils, and a range of business and other representative organisations.
+The Mayor's proposals were set out in the Budget Consultation Document that was circulated to London borough councils, the City of London Corporation, London Councils, and a range of business and other representative organisations and published on 19 December 2023.
 The Budget Consultation document and details of how to respond to the consultation were also placed on the Greater London Authority's website, enabling members of the public to submit their comments.
-The views expressed in response to this consultation - which closed as this document was being finalised - will be considered before finalising the draft budget proposals.
-The final draft budget will take into account a consideration of all of the responses received through the consultation process.
-A separate budget engagement process was also undertaken through Talk London.
+The views expressed in response to this consultation - which closed on 10 January 2024 - will be considered before finalising the Draft Budget proposals.
+The Final Draft Budget will take into account a consideration of all of the responses received through the consultation process.

-The Budget and Performance Committee's consolidated response to the Consultation Budget Document has only just been received before the publication of this draft budget.
-The Mayor will consider the Committee's recommendations before publishing his final draft budget next month.
+The London Assembly's Budget and Performance Committee's response to the Consultation Budget Document has not yet been received.
+The Mayor will consider the Committee's recommendations before publishing his Final Draft Budget next month.